srijeet2310/srijeet2310.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Submitted our publication, "Precision Unwound: Fine-Tuning Loop Unrolling for Energy-efficient FPGA-based PQC using HLS", for review at the 26th International Symposium on Quality Electronic Design held in San Francisco, California, USA
+Submitted our publication, "Precision Unwound: Fine-Tuning Loop Unrolling for Energy-efficient FPGA-based PQC using HLS", for review at the 26th International Symposium on Quality Electronic Design held in San Francisco, California, USA.